HusterHope/site-academic/content/post/2021-04-28-blend-reality-notes/index.md

 ---
 title: IEEE VR 2021-B(l)ending Realities Notes
-subtitle: Virtual Objects Look Farther on the Sides - The Anisotropy of Distance Perception in Virtual Reality
+subtitle:
 # Summary for listings and search engines
-summary: A talk by
+summary: A talk by Frank Steinicke in IEEE VR 2021

 # Link this post with a project
 projects: []